bhenggoh/ticketsDAPP/README.md

 <img width="228" alt="image" src="https://user-images.githubusercontent.com/116928888/205494865-4f6535e1-29db-4527-b0f0-e2d3091ac670.png">
 </p>

-## Step 3 - Get your secret key and URL
+## Step :three: - Get your secret key and URL

 Go to the IFTTT main page (click on the IFTTT icon on the top left side of the screen).
 Enter "webhook" in the search field.